MirMue/wortmoerser/README.md

 Wortmoerser is a simple Javascript based app for generating names using a markov chain.

-It is inspired by german author Walter Moers, who jumbles existing person's names to create new names for his characters, like changing "Edgar Allan Poe" to "Perla la Gadeon".
-"Wortmoerser" can also be fittingly translated to "word mortar".

-> "It consists of nothing but different-looking letters that seem to be randomly mixed up.
-But you can still read it!"
-> _Walter Moers: The Labyrinth of Dreaming Books_

 ### Instructions and Usage

 - Download repository